tydye7/startup/README.md

 ## Service Deliverable

-- Added a server to the project
+- Added a server to the project by updating the index.js and index.html files

 ## DB Deliverable